neo-project/neo-node/neo-cli/Privatenet-Neo-Cli-Tutorial/set-privatenet-neo-cli.md

 ## Setting a private net with neo-cli

-1. [Clone](https://docs.neo.org/docs/en-us/node/cli/setup.html#publishing-from-neo-cli-source-code) the newer version of [Neo-Node](https://github.com/neo-project/neo-node) for each node you desire to set in your privatenet and another one that will be used for access the Neo-Cli and for transfer GAS or NEO.
-It is necessary to have copies of the Neo-Node project because each copy will receive a different configuration file.
+1. [Clone](https://docs.neo.org/docs/en-us/node/cli/setup.html#publishing-from-neo-cli-source-code) the newer version of [Neo-Node](https://github.com/neo-project/neo-node) for each consensus node you desire to set on your privatenet and another that will be used to access the Neo-Cli and to transfer GAS or NEO.
+It is necessary to have multiples copies of the Neo-Node project because each copy will receive a different configuration file.
-2. Run neo-cli.exe inside the path "neo-cli\bin\Debug\netcoreapp3.0" of each copy of the Project and enter the command `create wallet <path>` with the name of the wallet with a JSON file extension inside the prompt that will appear to create a wallet for each consensus node and write down every public key, name of the wallet and password for the next step.
+2. Run the neo-cli.exe inside the path "neo-cli\bin\Debug\netcoreapp3.0" of each copy of the Project and enter the command `create wallet <path>` with the name of the wallet with a JSON file extension inside the prompt that will appear to create a wallet for each consensus node and write down every public key, name of the wallet and password for the next step.
 3. Set the config.json and protocol.json that are located inside the folder neo-cli as the example below:

 config.json (consensus node):